Little Blue Penguin vs Magellanic Penguin

 Which is bigger, Little Blue Penguin or Magellanic Penguin?

-The Magellanic Penguin is larger, standing up to 76cm tall compared to the Little Blue Penguin's 33cm.
+The Magellanic Penguin is larger, standing up to 76 cm tall and weighing up to 6.5 kg.
+The Little Blue Penguin is smaller at up to 33 cm and 1.5 kg.

 Do Little Blue Penguins and Magellanic Penguins live in the same area?

-Little Blue Penguins are found in New Zealand, Southern Australia.
-Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil.
+No, their ranges do not overlap.
+Little Blue Penguins are found in New Zealand, Southern Australia, while Magellanic Penguins live in Argentina, Chile, Falkland Islands, Southern Brazil.
+This geographic separation means they face different environmental pressures and predator communities.